LIPOSORBER® Provides Hope When Drug Therapy Fails™

 "What to Expect" Patient Videos, Now Available!

-Empower Your Patients.
-Support Their Journey.
-We’re excited to share two new video resources on “What to Expect When Starting LIPOSORBER Treatment” – one targeting the adult audience and the other for pediatrics.
-These short, patient-friendly videos will walk your patient through the therapy experience, step-by-step, showing what treatment day will be like, answer questions, and help patients feel calm and ready.
+We’re excited to share two new video resources on “What to Expect When Starting LIPOSORBER Treatment”—one targeting the adult audience and the other for pediatric patients.
+These short, patient-friendly videos will walk your patient through the therapy experience, step-by-step, answer questions, and help them feel calm and ready.

 Mary N. – Familial Hypercholesterolemia (FH) Patient Story

-Treatment with LIPOSORBER can help Familial Hypercholesterolemia (FH) patients reduce coronary events
+Treatment with LIPOSORBER can help FH patients reduce coronary events by 72%.
+2*

 Treatment with LIPOSORBER has enabled nearly 50% of steroid-resistant primary FSGS patients to attain complete or partial remission.3**